tue-robotics/tue_robocup/robot_smach_states/tutorial/challenge_tutorial.md

 chmod +x challenge_example
 ```
 Using `ls` in your terminal you can see that the file is green.
-* Open your file in Pycharm and add the following contents:
+* Open your file in [Pycharm](https://www.jetbrains.com/pycharm/) and add the following contents (N.B., you can easily install Pycharm on your system using `tue-get install pycharm`.
+N.N.B., open Pycharm from a terminal to make sure the [bashrc](https://superuser.com/questions/49289/what-is-the-bashrc-file) is sourced, open the `challenge_example` *folder*, and tick 'Add to currently opened projects' for convenience):

 ```python
 #!/usr/bin/python